brianmuks/nexcredit-app/README.md

 ## What it is NOT (MVP scope)

 - ❌ Not a credit scoring system
 - ❌ Not a goods marketplace
 - ❌ Not a mobile money integration
-- ❌ Not a HELSB API consumer (BC register is maintained manually by the student rep)
+- ❌ Not a HELSB API consumer — BC register is maintained manually by the student rep

 These are explicitly deferred.
-See [SRS v2.0]([./docs/HelsB_Credit_SRS_v2.0.docx](https://docs.google.com/document/d/1hIftvbS3OqSO-JR0shBdsTNDkd2FEST-GAyLS3RC86s/edit?usp=sharing)) for the full rationale.
+See [SRS v2.0](./docs/HelsB_Credit_SRS_v2.0.docx) for the full rationale.

 ---